-Customer-specific software is software that may have been developed bespoke for your systems, and could include source code, open source components, third party commercial components, data, requirements, documentation and associated manuals.
-All this together constitutes customer-specific software and should all be considered during obsolescence management.
+Customer-specific software is software developed bespoke for your systems.
+This could include source code, open source components, third party commercial components, data, requirements, documentation and associated manuals.
+Considering this during obsolescence management is important as together it constitutes customer-specific software

 How does software become obsolete?

-Since software does not wear out and is easy to duplicate, it is not affected by obsolescence issues in the same way as hardware.
+Since software does not wear out and is easy to duplicate, obsolescence issues does not affect it in the same way as hardware.

 However software differs from hardware through one special requirement: the need for change.

-Because software is complex there can easily be undiscovered design faults in a running system that need to be fixed when they are discovered.
+Because software is complex, running systems can have undiscovered design faults that need fixing immediately.
 Similarly, it is impractical to test all possible permutations of inputs and outputs of a complex system so there can be operational faults discovered where the system does not comply with the requirements, and these need to be fixed.

 Generally, you need to be able to enhance a complex software system to improve performance or when requirements change or when regulations change to ensure continuing compliance.
 External factors such as cyber security threats can also force changes to a software system.